kuadrat/growR/joss_paper/paper.md

 # Conclusion

-The `growR` package enhances the grassland modeling landscape with a model implementation complete with analysis tools and utilities.
+The `growR` package enhances the grassland modelling landscape with a model implementation complete with analysis tools and utilities.
 The distribution as an `R` package on [CRAN](https://cran.r-project.org/) ensures an easy installation procedure and a relatively high standard of code